SerigneCisse/cheorm.github.io/_posts/2018-02-21-GAN-Credit-Card-Fraud.md

 \[4] [Every dollar of fraud costs $2.40 to the business](https://www.lexisnexis.com/risk/downloads/assets/true-cost-fraud-2016.pdf).
 With 492 instances of fraud transactions amounting to \$102,032.30, the average cost per case of fraud is taken as \$293.31.

-\[5] Since it costs \$2.40 per dollar of fraud and 1.47% of business revenue, the revenue for the instituion which provided this dataset is reversed calculated, holding the assumptions above true.
+\[5] Since it costs \$2.40 per dollar of fraud and 1.47% of business revenue, the revenue for the institution which provided this dataset is reversed calculated, holding the assumptions above true.

 \[6] For any model, it is the only line of defence against fraud prevention.